SumoLogic/sumologic-documentation/docs/csa/audit-and-compliance.md

 ### Use case: PCI compliance

-In this use case, we'll show you how to use the  PCI app for Palo Alto Networks to perform an audit to ensure that you meet one of the PCI requirements.
+In this use case, we'll show you how to use our PCI app for Palo Alto Networks to perform an audit to ensure that you meet one of the PCI requirements.

 #### PCI requirements